 Zoe’s Room by Bethanie Murguia appears to be only available in hardcover, so it’s a bit pricey.
 However, if sharing a room is a concern, this could be the book for you.
 Queen Zoe is irritated by having to share her bedroom kingdom with her younger sister.
 Things do not go well until Zoe realizes the benefits of having her younger sister around.
 There are also follow-up books if Queen Zoe hits a chord with you.
 Beautiful drawings!
 (4-7yrs)

 Dragon Was Terrible by Kelly DiPucchio is not about siblings in particular.
-However, Dragon’s outlandish behaviour is reminiscent of a younger sister (he scribbles in books, burps in church, and steals sweets).
-The lesson of the story is to look behind someone’s behaviour and attempt to understand why they act the way they do (which is not always obvious).
+However, Dragon’s outlandish behavior is reminiscent of a younger sister (he scribbles in books, burps in church, and steals sweets).
+The lesson of the story is to look behind someone’s behavior and attempt to understand why they act the way they do (which is not always obvious).
 It is about avoiding knee-jerk responses and viewing the world through the eyes of someone else.
 A wonderful way to start a discussion.
 It’s also really amusing!
 (4-7yrs)

 Natalie likes spending time with her younger brother, Alphonse, but he may get on her nerves at times.
-When Natalie is having a particularly bad day, she discovers Alphonse devouring her favourite book.
+When Natalie is having a particularly bad day, she discovers Alphonse devouring her favorite book.
 She shouts at him and then seeks to relax in a bubble bath after creating a picture to express her displeasure.
 When she hears a noise outside the door, she suspects Alphonse has been injured.
 When she goes to check on him, she learns that the noise was caused by him attempting to repair her book.
 They both apologize and celebrate their restored relationship by sketching drawings together in the end.
 Daisy Hirst’s 2016 novel Alphonse That Is Not OK To Do (Ages 4 and up)

 Tamera Will Wissinger’s Gone Fishing is a little unusual.
 It is written in poetry and alternates between the views of two separate characters – older brother Sam and his annoying younger sister Lucy.
 Sam is irritated that Lucy has decided to accompany him on his fishing excursion with Dad.
 You might use this book to start talks about sibling rivalry, poetry, families, or fishing!
 It’s sweet and hilarious, with wonderful descriptions.
 Excellent for those who enjoy reading aloud and/or poetry.
 (4-9yrs)